 Most insurers have longer pre-existing condition lookback periods, so their plans are limited to six-month terms

-For reference, the policy exclusion details for Independence American Life, Companion Life, LifeShield, and Everest Prime note that the pre-existing condition lookback period is five years (this is also the case for Standard Life, although their plans are available for online purchase with terms up to 12 months).
+For reference, the policy exclusion details for Independence American Insurance Company, Companion Life, LifeShield, and Everest Prime note that the pre-existing condition lookback period is five years (this is also the case for Standard Life, although their plans are available for online purchase with terms up to 12 months).
 And for UnitedHealthcare, it’s 24 months.

 Effect of Trump Administration’s new regulations